8sileus/zedio/README.md

 # ZEDIO
-Zedio is a runtime for writing asycnhronous applications.It is:
+Zedio is a runtime for writing asycnhronous applications with the C++.
+It is:
 - **Fast**: You can trust the performance of C++.
 - **Convenient**: It is used like golang.
 - **Rust Style**: Rust is modern C++.